tkestack/kvass/README.md

 See flags of Sidecar [code](https://github.com/tkestack/kvass/blob/master/cmd/kvass/sidecar.go#L48)

-* Sidecar receive targets assign to it from Coordinator.Labels result of target after relabel process will also be send to Sidecar.
+* Sidecar receive targets from Coordinator.Labels result of target after relabel process will also be send to Sidecar.

 * Sidecar generate a new Prometheus config file only use "static_configs" service discovery, and delete all "relabel_configs".